TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Related Work

 \subsection{LLM-based Bug Report Reproduction}

-With the success of LLMs in a wide range of natural language processing tasks, researchers have begun to explore their potential in automating bug report reproduction.
-AdbGPT~\cite{feng2024prompting} is the first work to automatically reproduce app bugs from bug reports by leveraging prompt engineering techniques on LLMs, without requiring any training or hard-coded rules.
-However, this tool faces two potential limitations: (i) Accurately and comprehensively extracting S2R entities from bug reports with complex and diverse semantics remains a challenging task~\cite{wang2024feedback}. (ii) The reliance on prompt engineering may limit the tool’s ability to perform long-term planning, which could affect its effectiveness in complex UI exploration scenarios.
-ReBL~\cite{wang2024feedback} bypassed the use of S2R entities, and incorporated a feedback mechanism into LLM prompts for accurate bug reproduction.
-While this approach eliminates the dependency on S2R extraction, its reliance on prompts alone may present challenges for effective UI exploration, leaving room for further improvement in bug reproduction performance.
+With the success of LLMs in NLP tasks, researchers have begun to explore their potential in automating bug report reproduction.
+AdbGPT~\cite{feng2024prompting} first leveraged prompt engineering to reproduce bugs without requiring any training or hard-coded rules.
+However, this tool faces two limitations: (i) difficulty in accurately extracting S2R entities from bug reports with complex and diverse semantics~\cite{wang2024feedback}, and (ii) limited long-term planning due to prompt-only reliance.
+ReBL~\cite{wang2024feedback} bypassed the use of S2R entities and incorporated a feedback mechanism into LLM prompts, yet still struggled in complex UI exploration.
 ReActDroid~\cite{huang2025one} reproduced app bugs from the crash overview of one-sentence reports.
-It leveraged the LLM with the ReAct prompting technique to iteratively interact with the GUI widget that may lead to the crash.
-As with ReBL, prompt-only approaches may not always be sufficient to ensure effective and reliable bug reproduction, especially in complex scenarios.
-AEGIS~\cite{DBLP:conf/sigsoft/WangGM0HLG25} leveraged LLM-based agents to retrieve and summarize bug-related context from code repositories through re-ranking and condensation, and then generated bug reproduction scripts guided by a finite state machine with predefined modification rules. \textsc{LIBRO}~\cite{kang2023large} utilized an LLM to reproduce bugs and suggested test cases to developers only when the results were reliable.
-These two approaches focus on code-level bug reproduction and are not designed to handle the challenges arising from UI interactions, which our work aims to address.
+It leveraged the LLM with ReAct prompting to iteratively interact with the GUI widget that may lead to the crash.
+As with ReBL, prompt-only approaches may not always be sufficient to ensure effective and reliable bug reproduction.
+AndroB2O~\cite{johnson2025androb2o} is an LLM-based approach that generates test oracles for non-crashing GUI failures by reasoning over multimodal bug reports combining text and screenshots.
+Unlike our method, which targets crash-inducing bugs and leverages screenshots at every interaction step, AndroB2O focused on non-crashing GUI failures and used only the screenshot related to the failures.
+AEGIS~\cite{DBLP:conf/sigsoft/WangGM0HLG25} and \textsc{LIBRO}~\cite{kang2023large} used LLMs for code-level bug reproduction, rather than addressing the challenges arising from UI interactions.